talreja/git-money/README.md

 2. Assuming that no errors were encountered, your issue should now appear in your GitHub repository.
 3. Post links to your issue on the Internet (Reddit, Twitter, other social media).
 4. Review pull requests resolving the issue as they come in.
-5. Merge the pull request that best resolves the issue to unlock the bounty.
+5. Merge the pull request that best resolves the issue to unlock the payout.

 ### Installation instructions
 1. Install the git-money repository on your 21 Bitcoin Computer as you would with any GitHub repository.